 Any course offered by the above providers that includes the following is approved by this department to fulfill the cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training objectives for persons who are required, as a condition of licensure, certification, or registration to be proficient in CPR or in the use of an AED.

-In-Person AED and CPR Class in Hartford, WI'Any course' is the key to the above reference, because it means any courses offered by the American Heart Association, including blended courses, meet the states requirements.
+'Any course' is the key to the above reference, because it means any courses offered by the American Heart Association, including blended courses, meet the states requirements.
 I brought up Wisconsin chiropractic CPR certifications specifically because of an email conversation I had with an Illinois chiropractor that is licensed in Wisconsin as well.
 The chiropractor asked me if I would be able to help him renew his CPR certification to keep his Wisconsin license valid.

 Seeing as Healthline First Aid is growing in the CPR market, I wanted to take this opportunity work with the chiropractor, as well as promote local businesses.
 As an American Heart Association instructor, there are several blended CPR courses I teach.
 I felt the Heartsaver CPR AED course would work perfect for the chiropractor’s needs, because these courses combine online cognitive training with hands-on skills practice and testing, and at the same time offering increased flexibility to the client and instructor.
 Shortly after emailing my recommendation to the chiropractor, I received an email saying “Unfortunately I need a hands-on course.
 Wisconsin requires it to be in person training”.